Electrical Engineering, Bachelor of Science College of Engineering

 Integrated Degree Program (IDP)

 The IDP leads to both the Bachelor of Science and the Master of Science degrees.
 The program provides a student the opportunity to obtain superior breadth and depth of technical material.
-The IDP program in the Department of Electrical & Computer Engineering is available only to UC Davis undergraduates with strong academic records enrolled in the Electrical Engineering, Computer Engineering, Electronic Materials Engineering or Applied Physics curricula.
-Applicants in their junior year must apply for the IDP by March 31.
+The IDP program in the Department of Electrical & Computer Engineering is available only to UC Davis undergraduates with strong academic records enrolled in Electrical Engineering, Computer Engineering, Electronic Materials Engineering, or Applied Physics curricula.
+Applicants in their junior year must apply for the IDP indicated date on our website.
 For more information on IDP, see Electrical & Computer Engineering.

 Mission